DrHQ/hover_net/src/README.md

 The repository is currently set up to run simultaneous segmentation and classification.
 To perform nuclear classificaion, as well as segmentation, `self.type_classification` is set as `True`.
 Note, for this the nuclear type labels **must** be available in the 5th dimension of the input patches.
 Otherwise, set `self.type_classification = False`.

+## Extract patches
+You may need to extract the patches first.
+Use:
+`python extract_patches.py'

 ## Training

 To train the network, the command is: <br/>